Evelyn-Cat/noise_mia/readme.txt

 fast querying and reward if it was a member and punish if it is not this is a good one actually; so RL can be trained white-box or black-box ; but MIA labels are utilized in RL training; The goal is to train a neural network model which gets queries and outcomes of any trained model and return Membership quickly
+3. how k, theta impact mia and acc

 TODO 2024.10.31